-A participant who is designated by the Company as part of a bargaining unit previously part of Heinz may withdraw after-tax (excluding Roth 401(k)) and rollover contributions, plus related earnings at any time.
-Certain sub-accounts transferred to the Plan from the (legacy) TIP Plan also are available for withdrawal at any time.
+A participant who is designated by the Company as part of a bargaining unit previously part of Heinz may withdraw after-tax (excluding Roth 401(k)) and rollover contributions, plus related earnings, at any time.
+Certain sub-accounts transferred to the Plan from the Kraft Foods Group, Inc. TIP Plan ("the (legacy) TIP Plan") also are available for withdrawal at any time.

 Participant Contributions and rollover contributions not described above, and related earnings, are not eligible for withdrawal until the Participant reaches age 591⁄2 or terminates employment, unless the participant qualifies for a hardship withdrawal or becomes disabled, as defined in the Plan.
-Kraft Heinz Matching Contributions and non-elective, age-related and supplemental contributions, and related earnings, are not eligible for withdrawal until the Participant reaches age 591⁄2 or terminates employment, unless the participant becomes disabled, as defined in the Plan.
+Kraft Heinz Matching Contributions and non-elective, age-related, and supplemental contributions, and related earnings, are not eligible for withdrawal until the Participant reaches age 591⁄2 or terminates employment, unless the participant becomes disabled, as defined in the Plan.
 Certain participants who are designated by the Company as part of a bargaining unit previously part of Heinz are not eligible for in-service withdrawals of Company contributions at any age.

-If a participant qualifies for a hardship withdrawal, they can withdraw from their tax-deferred or Roth 401(k) account (including catch-up contributions), but not from earnings credited to those accounts after December 31, 1988, or from after-tax and rollover accounts (including related earnings) that are not otherwise eligible for withdrawal.
+If a participant qualifies for a hardship withdrawal, he or she can withdraw from their tax-deferred or Roth 401(k) account (including catch-up contributions), but not from earnings credited to those accounts after December 31, 1988, or from after-tax and rollover accounts (including related earnings) that are not otherwise eligible for withdrawal.
 All other funds that are eligible for distribution must be withdrawn first before the participant can withdraw from his or her tax-deferred or Roth 401(k) accounts.
-After receiving a hardship withdrawal, a participant is suspended from contributing to the Plan for six months, except for a participant designated by the Company as part of a bargaining unit previously part of Kraft Foods Group.
 All withdrawals other than hardship withdrawals are generally limited to two per year.